mie-lab/trackintel/README.md

 ## Data model

 An overview of the data model of *trackintel*:
-* **positionfixes** (raw tracking points, e.g., GPS recordings or check-ins)
+* **positionfixes** (Raw tracking points, e.g., GPS recordings or check-ins)
-* **staypoints** (locations where a user spent time without moving, e.g., aggregations of positionfixes or check-ins)
+* **staypoints** (Locations where a user spent time without moving, e.g., aggregations of positionfixes or check-ins)
-* **activities** (staypoints with a purpose and a semantic label, e.g., meeting to drink a coffee as opposed to waiting for the bus)
+* **activities** (Staypoints with a purpose and a semantic label, e.g., meeting to drink a coffee as opposed to waiting for the bus)
-* **locations** (important places that are visited more than once, e.g., home or work location)
+* **locations** (Important places that are visited more than once, e.g., home or work location)
-* **triplegs** (or stages) (continuous movement without changing mode, vehicle or stopping for too long, e.g., a taxi trip between pick-up and drop-off)
+* **triplegs** (or stages) (Continuous movement without changing mode, vehicle or stopping for too long, e.g., a taxi trip between pick-up and drop-off)
 * **trips** (The sequence of all triplegs between two consecutive activities)
 * **tours** (A collection of sequential trips that return to the same location)

-You can enter the trackintel framework if your data corresponds to any of the above mentioned movement data representation.
+You can enter the *trackintel* framework if your data corresponds to any of the above mentioned movement data representation.
 Here are some of the functionalities that we provide:

-* **Import**: Import from the follwoing data formats is supported: `geopandas dataframes` (recommended), `csv files` in a specified format, `postGIS` databases.
+* **Import**: Import from the following data formats is supported: `geopandas dataframes` (recommended), `csv files` in a specified format, `postGIS` databases.
 We also provide specific dataset readers for popular public datasets (e.g, geolife).
 * **Aggregation**: We provide functionalities to aggregate into the next level of our data model.
 E.g., positionfixes->staypoints; positionfixes->triplegs; staypoints->locations; staypoints+triplegs->trips; trips->tours
 * **Enrichment**: Activity semantics for staypoints; Mode of transport semantics for triplegs; High level semantics for locations